How To Monitor Your GPU Temperature

 SpeedFan

-Continuing the theme of old-fashioned software, SpeedFan is another trustworthy solution.
-In addition to the regular monitoring of voltage, fan speed, and temperature, it can modify the RPM of fans as well as assist in decreasing the noise.
+Continuing the theme of old-fashioned software, SpeedFan is another reliable solution.
+In addition to the regular monitoring of voltage, fan speed, and temperature, it can modify the RPM of fans as well as assist in reducing the noise.

 MSI Afterburner